YoteZip/LinuxCrackingBible/README.md

 ## Lutris
 [Lutris](https://github.com/lutris/lutris) is my favorite tool for configuring cracked games, but you can use alternatives like [Bottles](https://github.com/bottlesdevs/Bottles) if that's what you're comfortable with.
 I'll only be walking through configuring Lutris, but most of the information should be generally applicable to other tools as well - you'll just need to figure out how to apply it with your tool.

+Whether you install Flatpak Lutris is mostly preference, but there are a few practical differences by using a Flatpak:
+  - Flatpak Lutris uses Flatpak Mesa, which is generally kept cutting-edge.
+This is great if you're running a distro like Debian/Linux Mint, where your system Mesa setup is older.
+  - You will not have access to the `/usr/bin` directory, so calling commands as "Command Prefixes" is limited.
+You can allow `filesystem=host` for Lutris through e.g. [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) and access your `/usr/bin` through `/run/host/usr/bin`, but you'll still be in an abnormal environment and things probably won't work as expected.
+  - You will need to use e.g. [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) to manually allow Flatpak Lutris access to each directory that your game files/prefixes live in.
+  - You can use [flatpak-spawn](https://docs.flatpak.org/en/latest/flatpak-command-reference.html#flatpak-spawn) to break out of the Flatpak sandbox a little bit, but it's of limited practical use
+  - Flatpak Lutris comes with several compatibility libraries included, which can be helpful for running older native Linux games that would otherwise require exotic/older packages to be installed on your base system.
+  - `gamemode` comes with Flatpak Lutris, so no need to install it via your package manager
+  - If you want to use `mangohud`, you will need to install the Flatpak version instead of the normal package from your package manager.
+  - `libstrangle` will not be able to be used as it doesn't have a Flatpak version and relies on some `/usr` things.
+In place of it, you can use MangoHud's `fps_limit` [configuration](https://github.com/flightlessmango/MangoHud#environment-variables-mangohud_config-and-mangohud_configfile)

 The process of adding a cracked game to Lutris is relatively simple.
 Click the "+" icon at the top left of the Lutris window, and click "Add locally installed game".
 You'll be presented with a window containing 4 tabs.
 Let's run through the most important parts of each tab.

 **Game Info:**